sortedcord/udemyscraper/README.md

 Even I thought of that after some digging around as I did not know that such an API existed.
 However, this requires you to have a udemy account already.
 I might add the use of this Api in the future, but right now, I would like to keep things simple.
 Moreover, this kind of front-end webscraping does not require authentication.

-## Functionality

-As of this commit, the script can search udemy for the search term you input and get the courses link, and all the other overview details like description, instructor, duration, rating, etc.
 # Data

 The following datatable contains all of the data that can be fetched.